2010 Houston Texans season: Week 15: at Tennessee Titans

 Hoping to break a two-game losing streak the Texans flew to LP Field for an AFC South rivalry rematch against the Titans.
 The Texans trailed early after QB Kerry Collins threw a 3 and a 1-yard TD pass to WR Nate Washington and to WR Justin Gage.
 This was followed by RB Chris Johnson getting an 11-yard TD run.
-The Texans got on the scoreboard after kicker Neil Rackers made a 37-yard field goal, but fell further behind after kkicker Rob Bironas hit a 30-yard field goal.
+The Texans got on the scoreboard after kicker Neil Rackers made a 37-yard field goal, but fell further behind after kicker Rob Bironas hit a 30-yard field goal.
 The Texans tried to cut the lead with QB Matt Schaub getting a 12-yard TD pass to WR Andre Johnson, but the Titans would pull away with RB Javon Ringer getting a 7-yard TD run.
 The Texans tried to come back into the game, but only came away with Schaub throwing a 4-yard TD pass to WR Kevin Walter.

 With the loss, the Texans fell to 5–9, and were officially eliminated from postseason contention.